kushagrakumarovgu/DBSC_Project_2021/README.md

   4. Run process_association_rules.py to convert the output of the java program to CSV format.
   5. Run statistical_measure.py to generate the statistical measures and overall average of each statistical measure.
   6. Run sampling_statistical_measure.py to generate statistical measures from a random association rule.

+## Longest sequence generation.
+  seq_dict.py is an independent program to extract longest sequences from the pattern geneated by spmf java code.

+## Negative Tree:
+  Negative_Tree.ipynb is partial implmentaion of the paper Efficient Infrequent Pattern Mining Using Negative Itemset by Tree Yifeng Lu, Florian Richter and Thomas Seid